by Texas Homesteader ~

 Now that everything is ready it’s time to assemble our cool, refreshing no-bake lemon icebox pie.
 And that couldn’t be easier.

-The sweetened condensed milk is already in the stand mixer, so I add the other pie ingredients – measured lemon juice & vanilla extract.
-Now on slow speed I just mix everything until the pie filling is thickened.
+The sweetened condensed milk is already in the stand mixer, so I add the lemon juice & vanilla extract.
+On slow speed I just mix everything until the pie filling is thickened.
 It doesn’t take long, only a minute or two!

 Baker’s Note: This lemon pie filling is only very lightly yellow in color.
 I suppose you could add a drop or two of yellow food coloring if you needed the color of this icebox pie to pop brighter for a dinner party or something.
 But I never bother with that.